Ruth Lottie Nomondo Chinamano

 Griqualand, Cape Town, South Africa

 Ruth Lottie Nomonde Chinamano was a Xhosa woman born in Cape Town and also a Zimbabwean national liberation war heroine.
-She was a Zanu-PF Central Committee member and a widow of the late veteran nationalist Cde Josiah Chinamano.
-She was a dedicated, unwavering and selfless party cadre who was committed to the liberation of Zimbabwe and its development.
+She was a initally a ZAPU member, running in Highfield against Robert Mugabe in 1985, but later joined Zanu-PF and became a Central Committee member.
+She was the widow of the late veteran nationalist Cde Josiah Chinamano.

 She did not stay long enough to complete her education as she was expelled together with a group of girl students after protesting against a white principal they accused of spoiling an African school girl.
 She then worked as a domestic servant for nine months before she was admitted at Maria Zell Teacher’s College in East Grinqualand.
 In 1948, Cde Chinamano started teaching at Lourdes, a school located at the Cape Natal border in Umzimkulu.

-The following year she met her husband to be, Josiah Chinamano, while on holiday in Port Elizabeth.
-The two got married the following a year in King William’s Town on September 30, 1950.
-Cde Chinamano and her husband moved to the then Rhodesia (now Zimbabwe) after Cde Josiah Chinamano had finished studies at Fort Hare University.
+In 1949 she met her husband to be, Josiah Chinamano, while on holiday in Port Elizabeth.
+The two got married the following a year in King William’s Town on 30 September 1950.
+Cde Chinamano and her husband moved to Rhodesia (now Zimbabwe) after Josiah Chinamano had finished studies at Fort Hare University.

 On her return to Rhodesia she quickly resented the difficulties she encountered in finding employment as a social worker.
 Her sense of resentment, however, did not lead her into active politics until one day she heard Joshua Nkomo speak at Waddilove where she and her husband were teaching.
 The experience was to lead her to a full commitment to political life and to an admiration for Nkomo that has lasted ever since.
 She became one of the founder members of the National Democratic Party (NDP) in 1960 and when she opened her shop in Highfield in 1961, she offered the back to be used as the NDP office.